We take a personal look at a divisive and highly politicised topic, to uncover the real issues which lie behind it

 What is the solution?

-Richard Hillsdon, a former senior civil servant and occupational psychologist who has spent years coaching members of underrepresented groups for selection and promotion into all levels of the civil service, believes we must move away from just D&I awareness towards real process changes – and audit.
+Richard Hillsdon, a former senior civil servant who has spent years coaching members of underrepresented groups for selection and promotion into all levels of the civil service, believes we must move away from just D&I awareness towards real process changes – and audit.
 He calls this “cultural rebuilding”.